KeboHQ/Kebo-Twitter-Feed/readme.txt

 = Rate Us / Feedback =

 Please take the time to let us and others know about your experiences by leaving a review.
-If your use of our plugin has not been a five star experience please let us know at: feedback@kebopowered.com.
+If your use of our plugin has not been a five star experience please let us know on the support forum.

 == Installation ==